The Johnson Amendment is a federal law that protects the integrity

 This law prohibits tax-exempt organizations—whether a secular group or a house of worship—from supporting or opposing political candidates and political parties.
 It furthers the original intent behind providing tax-exempt status to nonprofit organizations, which was to ease the financial burden on organizations that operate for religious, educational, and charitable purposes.
 It was not intended to enable these organizations to more easily engage in partisan politics.

 Congress inserted the law into the U.S. tax code in 1954 without controversy or opposition.
-The language was offered by then-Senator Lyndon B. Johnson, which why may now refer to the law as the Johnson Amendment, and signed into law by President Dwight Eisenhower.
+The language was offered by then-Senator Lyndon B. Johnson (which is why many now refer to the law as the Johnson Amendment), adopted by a Republican-led House and Senate, and signed into law by President Dwight Eisenhower.

 Houses of Worship Can currently Speak out on political and social issues:

 Houses of worship can engage in lobbying on issues and legislation, host candidate forums, engage in voter registration drives, distribute answers to candidate questionnaires, encourage people to vote, help people get to the polls, and endorse or oppose non-partisan referendum on issues of concern.
 They just can’t endorse or oppose candidates.
 Civic engagement activities are important for community building, whereas partisan political activity fosters deep divisions among members of the community.

 Current law protects the integrity of houses of worship, elections, and the tax code.
 Changing the law would transform houses of worship into political action committees, fundamentally changing their character and diminishing the distinctive role of the church.
 Tying America’s houses of worship to partisan elections would divide congregants, and set houses of worship against each other along political lines.
 Moreover, by remaining outside of partisan political campaigns, religious groups are autonomous and not beholden to any particular candidate or party.

 MOST Americans don't want clergy to endorse candidates from the pulpit: